Culinary Director, Corinthia Hotel London

-Garry Hollihead is Executive Chef of Corinthia Hotel London and his clean and simple style of cooking celebrating the best provenance ingredients he can source from the four corners of the UK, has been enjoyed at the 294-room property since he joined pre-opening in October 2010.
+Garry Hollihead is Culinary Director of Corinthia Hotel London and his clean and simple style of cooking celebrating the best provenance ingredients he can source from the four corners of the UK, has been enjoyed at the 294-room property since he joined pre-opening in October 2010.

 His cooking influence stretches across all dining outlets from the British-influenced The Northall and Italian-style Massimo Restaurant and Oyster Bar to cocktail parties for up to 400 and Private Dining Room experiences enjoyed by guests from around the world, including celebrities and royalty.